agircc/agir-learning/README.md

 ### Key Concepts

 - **Learner**: The primary user whose skills are being developed through the process.
 In the database, a learner is a record in the user table.
-- **Process**: A structured sequence of interactions designed as a learning experience for specific skills.
+- **Scenario**: A structured sequence of interactions designed as a learning experience for specific skills.
-- **Agents**: AI participants in the process represented by different roles (stored as users in the database).
+- **Agents**: AI participants in the scenario represented by different roles (stored as users in the database).
 - **Evolution**: The mechanism by which the learner's skills improve through experiences, feedback, and guided reflection.

 ## Installation